openshift/release/README.md

 ## CI Workflow Configuration

-Configuration files for CI workflows live under [`ci-operator/`](./ci-operator/) and are split into the following categories:
+Configuration files for CI workflows live under [`ci-operator/`](./ci-operator/) and are split into the following categories

  - [`ci-operator/config`](./ci-operator/config/) contains configuration for the
    `ci-operator`, detailing builds and tests for component repositories.
 See the